-In Mathematics, students use ideas about algebra, number, space and chance, and mathematical ways of representing patterns and relationships, to describe, interpret and reason about their and social and physical world.
-Mathematics plays a key role in the development of student’s numeracy and assists learning areas across the curriculum.
+In mathematics, students explore ideas about number, algebra, space, measurement, chance and data.
+They use these ideas along with mathematical ways of representing patterns and relationships to describe, interpret and reason about their and social and physical world.
+Mathematics lessons play a key role in the development of students’ numeracy, which assist learning across the curriculum.

 - recognise when mathematics might help

 - decide on levels of precision and accuracy